strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

 interests:
   - 'Beyond the Standard Model: flavour, naturaleness, dark matter.'
   - 'Beyond the ΛCDM: primordial black holes, modified galaxy formation.'
-  - 'Phenomenology at/with: future colliders (Electron-Ion Collider, Muon Colliders), nuclear facilities (ITER), cosmological probes (James-Webb Telescope, gravitational wave experiments).'
+  - 'Phenomenology at/with: future colliders, nuclear facilities, cosmological probes.'
-  - 'Fusion of Quantum Information theoretic concepts with High-Energy Physics.'
+  - 'Fusion of Quantum Information-theoretic concepts with High-Energy Physics.'
-  - 'Interpretable Artificial Intelligence for (Nuclear) Physics applications.'
+  - 'Interpretable Artificial Intelligence for Physics.'

 # Education to show in About widget
 education: